 The Bodhisatta was once a king.
-One night he went walking around the city in disguise and a band of thieves stole his upper robe.
-He father’s former chaplain, who the Bodhisatta did not know, happened to be outside at the time and saw in the constellations that the king had fallen into the hands of enemies and was then set free soon after.
-The king was very near the retired chaplain’s home during his brief encounter with the ruffians and he heard him telling his wife about it as it happened.
+One night, he walked around the city in disguise, and a band of thieves stole his upper robe.
+His father’s former chaplain, who the Bodhisatta did not know, happened to be outside at the time and he saw in the constellations that the king had fallen into the hands of enemies, but was set free soon after.
+The king was very near the retired chaplain’s home during his brief encounter with the thieves, and he overheard him telling his wife about it as it happened.

-The next day the Bodhisatta called his astrologers to the palace and asked if they had been observing the skies that night.
-They said they had and determined that it was a lucky period, so the Bodhisatta dismissed them all.
-The Bodhisatta also sent for the retired chaplain and offered him a reward for his star-gazing skill.
-The chaplain wanted to check with his family before deciding what to ask for, so he returned home and asked what they wanted.
-His wife said she wanted one hundred dairy cows, his son wanted a chariot drawn by lily-white thoroughbreds, his daughter-in-law wanted fancy jewelry, and their maid wanted a mortar and pestle and a winnowing basket.
-The retired chaplain himself decided he wanted to control the revenue from a village.
+The next day, the Bodhisatta called his astrologers to the palace and asked if they had been observing the skies that night.
+They said they had, and they determined that it was a lucky period; so the Bodhisatta dismissed them all.
+Then the Bodhisatta sent for the retired chaplain and offered him a reward for his stargazing skill.
+The chaplain wanted to check with his family before deciding what to request, so he returned home and asked what they wanted.
+His wife asked for one hundred dairy cows, his son desired a chariot drawn by lily-white thoroughbred horses, his daughter-in-law wanted fancy jewelry, and their maid suggested a mortar and pestle and a winnowing basket.
+The retired chaplain wanted to control the revenue from a village.
 Back at the palace, he said his family could not agree on any one thing.
-The Bodhisatta said it was no problem and they could all have what they wanted.
+The Bodhisatta said it was no problem; they could each have what they wished for.
 And the Bodhisatta also hired him as an advisor.

 In the Lifetime of the Buddha

-After Ananda was chosen, the Buddha heard some of his disciples discussing the matter and he told them this story so they knew he had also granted wishes to Ananda in the past.
+After Ananda was chosen, the Buddha heard some of his disciples discussing the matter and he told them this story so they knew that he had also granted wishes to Ananda in the past.